Full question:

 Answer:

-(2) By the mutual consent of the parties;
+- By mutual consent of both parties.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.